 Gain (or loss) from sale of property.
 During the administration of the estate, you may find it necessary or desirable to sell all or part of the estate's assets to pay debts and expenses of administration, or to make proper distributions of the assets to the beneficiaries.
 While you may have the legal authority to dispose of the property, title to it may be vested (given a legal interest in the property) in one or more of the beneficiaries.
 This is usually true of real property.
-To determine whether any gain or loss must be reported by the estate or by the beneficiaries, consult local law to determine the legal whether gain or loss on its sale or other disposition is capital or ordinary.
-The asset's character depends on how the estate holds or uses it.
-If it was a capital asset to the decedent, it generally will be a capital asset to the estate.
-If it was land or depreciable property used in the decedent's business and the estate continues the business, it generally will have the same character to the estate that it had in the decedent's hands.
-If it was held by the decedent for sale to customers, it generally will be considered to be held for sale to customers by the estate if the decedent's business continues to operate during the administration of the estate.
+To determine whether any gain or loss must be reported by the estate or by the beneficiaries, consult local law to determine the legal owner.